A Runtime-Adaptive Transformer Neural Network Accelerator on FPGAs: System Design and Optimizations

-In \textbf{\textit{ADAPTOR}}, the programmable parameters can be adjusted at runtime, whereas the tile size must be set before synthesis, as it cannot be modified without re-synthesizing the entire hardware.
-The graph in Fig.~\ref{tile_select}(a) \& (b) illustrates how variations in $TS_{MHA}$ and $TS_{FFN}$ impact system frequency (MHz) and latency (normalized to the minimum value), respectively.
-The number of tiles in MHA ($\frac{d_{model}}{TS_{MHA}}$) was varied from 6 to 48, for each FFN tile count ($\frac{d_{model}}{TS_{FFN}}$) which ranged from 2 to 6.
-The plots indicate that the optimal configuration for achieving the highest frequency and the lowest latency was 24 tiles in MHA and 6 tiles in FFN.
-This combination would achieve a maximum frequency of 200 MHz.
+The tile size must be fixed before synthesis, since changing it would require re-synthesizing the hardware.
+Figure~\ref{tile_select}(a) and (b) show how different choices of $TS_{MHA}$ and $TS_{FFN}$ affect both system frequency (MHz) and latency (normalized to the minimum value).
+In these experiments, the number of tiles in MHA ($\frac{d_{model}}{TS_{MHA}}$) was varied between 6 and 48, while the FFN tile count ($\frac{d_{model}}{TS_{FFN}}$) ranged from 2 to 6.
+The results highlight that using 24 tiles for MHA together with 6 tiles for FFN yields the best overall performance, reaching the highest frequency of 200 MHz and the lowest latency.